taichi-dev/taichi/docs/rfcs/20220413-aot-for-all-snode.md

 b.tree()....place(b.grad_of('x'))
 ```

-SNodes for the primal and adjoint fields will be generated inside the same tree.
+If `needs_grad=True`, the primal and adjoint fields will be defined inside the same tree.
+You will need to use `b.grad_of(primal_name)` to access the handle of the adjoint field.
+The alternative would be to use `f'{primal_name}.grad'`, which feels too ad-hoc.

 ## Python AOT API